loevlie/Second_Brain/content/index.md

 💻 **The Developer:** I've enjoyed taking complex ideas and turning them into simple, reusable code since I wrote my first `print('hello world')`.
 That's been around **10 years** now so I think I've found a lifelong hobby in code.

 🌍 **Making a Difference:** Ultimately, my work is about making a difference.
-It doesn't need to change the world, but pushing a the boundaries of research so others can innovate on my work, or making a small part of a process more efficient to save others time.
+It doesn't need to change the world, but pushing the boundaries of research so others can innovate on my work, or making a small part of a process more efficient to save others time.
 If my work can help others in any way, I find it fulfilling, and it drives me to strive for excellence.

 ## My Vault